-Range can be improved by reducing obstructions, aiming the RF Hotspots differently, eliminating sources of electrical interference, and trying other RF Channels (by turning the DMXio transmitter off and on, forcing a new scan for the clearest channel).
+Range can be improved by reducing obstructions, aiming the RF Hotspots differently, eliminating sources of electrical interference, and trying other frequencies (by turning the DMXio transmitter off and on).

 In particular, substantial improvements can be achieved by placing the transmitter high enough to radiate over people's heads.